MarcusKLY/ENGG1340-Group-Project/README.md

 ### In-code Documentation

-- Elucidation of what each section does through extensive comments is prepared
+- Extensive comments are provided to clearly explain what each section does
 - Example: `// function to generate a random password (randomly choose one from answer.txt)`

 ### Formatting